The Cultivation of Character

-As firefighters we risk our lives daily in numerous ways yet when it comes to having the moral courage to speak up for our beliefs we often shy away from the task.
-If we are honest, more of us are more fearful of being labeled rather than being known as a follower of Christ.
+As firefighters we risk our lives daily in numerous ways yet when it comes to having the courage to speak up for our beliefs we shy away from the task.

 To face the enemy known as fire we take a “calculated risk” based on our training, conditions, and resources available.
-Yet when we are faced with a moral dilemma we should remember to make our decision based on our faith, our core values, and the ever present truth in God’s word.
-We should remember our spiritual training.
+Yet when we are faced with a moral dilemma we should remember to make our decision based on our faith, our core values, and the truth in God’s word.

-The challenge before us is as Christians is no easy task:
+The challenge lays before you and it is no easy task:

 The world may hurt us, betray us, but we can have hope that Jesus didn’t let that stop Him from loving us.
 He loved through the hurt.

-Let’s pray that God will give us the courage to love others even when they hurt us.
-May His words be on our lips and may His strength be in our spirit for we cannot stand on our own without you O God.
+Pray that God will give us courage to love others even when they hurt us.
+May your words be on our lips and may your strength be in our spirit for we cannot stand on our own without you.

 We stand together in this fight with truth and suffer only because we trust in a God who has already won the victory for us.